Panic Attack (robot)

 The robot competed in Series 2-7 of Robot Wars, winning the second series and making the semi-finals in three other wars.
 It also won the "Sumo Basho" competition in Series 4, meaning that it was the only machine to defeat Shunt in this event twice.
 Panic Attack was one of the longest appearing robots, appearing in six wars and two extremes.
-Although the only grand champion never to reach another Grand Final, Panic Attack reached the most Semi-Finals of all Grand Champions at four.
+Although the only grand champion never to reach another Grand Final, Panic Attack reached the most semi-finals of all Grand Champions at four.

 Panic Attack's signature move was to slip beneath a robot, using its forks to get a grip inside the opponent's armour, wheels or other openings, before driving into the pit release button and pushing it down the pit.
 It achieved this many times, against robots like Axe Awe, S.M.I.D.S.Y., Manta and Kat 3.

 The team also entered Panic Attack in one season of Battlebots, losing out to Frenzy.
 They returned next season with Scallywag, a wedge-shaped lifter with a colour scheme similar to Panic Attack.

 As champion of Series 2 and a good contestant in later wars, Panic Attack was one of the competitor robots immortalized in plastic when the Robot Wars toys were released.
 A 'Minibot' toy plus a working pullback with flipping spikes and a 'Pitstop' toy were released.

+Panic Attack could be the bravest robot in the series as it would tackle the house robots when it found a chance to, especially Shunt who became a rival of sorts to Panic Attack.
+It also had a rivalry with Firestorm, who dethroned it of its champion status in Series 3 and the two fought four more times over the years, though Panic Attack was never able to beat Firestorm in a true fight, and the only win against Firestorm it got was from their last brawl when Firestorm unwittingly drove into the Pit.